nandeeshwar/startups/startup-guide/6_operations_scale/6_1_team_building/engineering/role_documents/sde2_role.md

 ## Role Overview
 SDE-2 is a mid-level position for engineers with 2-4 years of experience.
 The focus is on technical ownership, mentoring, and driving technical decisions.

+> For detailed hiring requirements and interview process, refer to the [SDE-2 Hiring Template](../engineering_hiring_templates/sde2_template.md)

 ## Experience Requirements
 - 2-4 years of software engineering experience
 - Demonstrated technical leadership